The reverse chronological resume is the most common resume format out there, but is it impactful?

 Provides a clear narrative of your career

-When getting his job at HEB (one of the largest grocery retailers in Texas), Jonathan used the reverse-chronological format to highlight his journey into operations from data analytics.
-This allowed recruiters to estimate his skill level and recognise his commitment to the area.
+When Jonathan was getting his job at HEB (one of the largest grocery retailers in Texas), he used the reverse-chronological order with Enhancv’s resume builder to highlight his journey into operations from data analytics.
+Because of this, job recruiters were able to estimate his skill level and recognize his commitment to the area.

 Big names play in your favor

-One of the advantages of using this format is it places emphasis on the organisations you’ve worked at previously.
-If you’ve worked with some heavy-hitters in your industry, this can create a great impression on the recruiter and separate you from the crowd.
+One of the advantages of using this format is that it provides emphasis on the organizations you’ve worked at previously.
+If you’ve worked with some heavy-hitters in your industry, this can create a great impression on the recruiter which separates you from the crowd.

 Gaps in your resume become more noticeable

-With any resume that relies on your chronological timeline, any gaps in your year become more apparent.
-Especially when presenting your most recent job first, it can be a red flag for the recruiter that your most recent job was several years ago.
-This can lead to many questions the recruiter might not even spend the time getting an answer on.
-“Do they still possess the same skills they had X years ago?”, “Will they be able to adapt to the current market?” and so on.
+Any resume that relies on your chronological timeline, the gaps in your career become more apparent.
+Usually when you’re presenting your most recent job first, it can be a red flag for the recruiter that your most recent job was several years ago.

-Tip: One way to overcome this difficult is to describe other projects or skills you’ve built up between the present and your most recent experience.
-Oriol highlighted courses in business management in his business analyst resume.
+(Tip: One way to overcome this difficulty is to describe other projects or skills you’ve built up between the present and your most recent experience.
+Oriol highlighted courses in business management in his business analyst resume.)

 Harder to navigate through different sectors

-Suppose you have experience in both music and marketing.
-If you’ve spent the last five years pursuing jobs in music, but are now looking for a new job in marketing, sticking to the reverse-chronological resume format can make your experience seem irrelevant.
-This can make it harder for you when moving through different areas you’re skilled in.
+Let’s say you have experience in both music and marketing.
+You’ve spent the last five years pursuing jobs in music, but now you’re looking for a new job in marketing.

 Not optimal for starting out